Teach English in Japan!

 As Japan’s second largest city, Yokohama offers plenty of job opportunities for new and experienced ESL teachers.
 Yokohama has grown from a small fishing village into one of the world’s largest ports, attracting immigrants from all over Asia who significantly shaped the city’s architecture and culture throughout the 20th century.
 Enjoy mild winters and hot summers by the harbour in Japan’s most multicultural city.

 Teach English in Osaka, Japan

 Osaka is the perfect city for teaching English in Japan if you are a young university graduate who wants to live in a city that never sleeps.
-Formerly known as “the nation’s kitchen” for its role in the trade of rice, Osaka has historically been one of Japan’s economic hubs.
-Its rich history dates back to the 5th–6th centuries BC and today the city is a mosaic of ancient buildings and skyscrapers.
+Although formerly known as “the nation’s kitchen” for its role in the trade of rice, Osaka has historically been one of Japan’s economic hubs.
+Its rich history dates back to the 5th–6th centuries BC.
+Today the city is a mosaic of ancient buildings and skyscrapers.

 Teach English in Kobe, Japan